Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Ek Balam Ruins | PC: Canva

 Another Mayan ruin site worth visiting while in Valladolid is Ek Balam.
 For those who didn’t get to climb the stone pyramid at Coba Ruins near Tulum, then here’s another chance.
-Ek Balam really needs a whole afternoon on its own to visit the 8th-century ruins, plus don’t forget to take a dip in the Cenote X’Canche after your tour.
+Ek Balam really needs a whole afternoon on its own to visit the 8th-century ruins and don’t forget to take a dip in the Cenote X’Canche after your tour.

 4. Explore Valladolid’s Rich Culture & Cuisine